graphpql/graphpinator/docs/examples/Input.md

 # Input

-This example serves as a simple tutorial on how to create a simple input and use it as argument type.
+This example serves as a simple tutorial on how to create a simple input and use it as an argument type.

 ## Introduction